System Design Space

 The middle of the prompt “sags”

 Models usually pay more attention to the beginning and end of a prompt.
-Information in the middle is more likely to be ignored or weighted less.
+Anything in the middle is more likely to be ignored or weighted less — so a critical instruction parked there may simply not fire.

 Authors' recommendation: